Skip to main content

 • Canonical files are deleted only when the last client reference is removed.

-If symlink creation is blocked by filesystem policy or permissions, install fails.
+If symlink creation is blocked by filesystem policy or permissions, install fails for clients that require symlinks.
 Run in a writable path that supports symlinks.

 Managing installed skills